rleekin/kubectl-basics/kubectl/step11.md

 `kubectl get pod -o yaml `{{execute}}

-Or if you want to get additional information on the pods you can use this command:
+Or if you want to get additional information on the Pods you can use this command:

 `kubectl get pod -o wide `{{execute}}